+HOW IS BEING A WOMAN DIFFERENT TODAY?
 ACTIVITY 3 MANENKO I can share my developing views about values such as fairness and equality and love, caring, sharing and human rights.
-RME 2-02b l can discuss why people and events from a particular time in the past were important, placing them within a historical sequence.
-SOC 2-06a l can gather and use information about forms of discrimination against people in societies and consider the impact this has on people's lives.
-SOC 2-16b In 1853 David wrote the following extract when he was in modern-day Western Zambia in Africa: 'The arrival of Manenko herself on the scene threw so much weight into the scale on their side that I was forced to yield the point.
+RME 2-02b I can discuss why people and events from a particular time in the past were important, placing them within a historical sequence.
+SOC 2-06a I can gather and use information about forms of discrimination against people in societies and consider the impact this has on people's lives.
+SOC 2-16b In 1853 David, wrote the following extract when he was in modern-day Western Zambia in Africa: "The arrival of Manenko herself on the scene threw so much weight into the scale on their side that I was forced to yield the point.
 Manenko was a tall, strapping woman about twenty, distinguished by a profusion of ornaments and medicines hung round her person; the latter are supposed to act as charms.
-Her body was smeared all over with a mixture of fat and red ochre, as a protection against the weather; a necessary precaution, for, like most of the Balonda ladies, she was otherwise in a state of frightful nudity.
-This was not from want of clothing, for, being a chief, she might have been as well clad as any of her subjects, but from her peculiar ideas of elegance in dress' He writes about Manenko in 1854:
+Her body was smeared all over with a mixture of fat and red ochre, as a protection against the weather."
+He writes about Manenko in 1854: